manushri-d/ece445/manushri/README.md

 Finalized circuit schematic and started working on PCB.
 Split the PCB work in round robin style, with each person working on it at one time.
 We have 2 PCBs, but I mostly worked on the wearable component.
 Successfully made order by audit

 ## 2024-11-6 PCB update
 Realized we were lacking flash, crystal, and antenna, all crucial parts of the PCB.
 I started redoing the wearable system circuit schematic, and did initial connections for the PCB aspect of it.
 Also organized it to make it seem more professional and easy to follow.
+Made order after a long day!